Purpose

 Fraud Inquiry

-A fraud inquiry is the initial process for examining complaints, allegations, and other possible evidence of dishonest acts.
-The objective of a fraud inquiry is to determine whether sufficient evidence exists to warrant a fraud investigation.
+The initial process for examining complaints, allegations, and other possible evidence of fraudulent or other dishonest acts to determine whether sufficient evidence exists to warrant a fraud investigation.

 Fraud Investigation